// About — Mohamed Saadi

 Wave II — Cloud Native + MLOps 2019–21

-Research: Reproducible ML pipelines, feature stores, model governance
+Research signal: Reproducible pipelines, feature stores, model governance

-Full MLOps stack built from scratch on AWS & OpenShift — when the term was still a blog post.
+Full MLOps stack built from scratch on AWS & OpenShift.
+Lesson: governance without team autonomy kills adoption.

 Wave III — Agentic AI 2021–Now